 After over 10 years of making my own cocktails and mocktails, there’s one thing I’ve learned: homemade ingredients just taste better than store-bought.
 Because of this fact, I find myself making my own simple syrup on a regular basis.
 It is, after all, simple!
 But what if you can’t use a whole batch of syrup within a few weeks?
 How do you store leftover simple syrup?
 Can you make a big batch and freeze it for longer-term storage?
 Can you freeze simple syrup at all?

 You can certainly freeze simple syrup for longer storage.
-In fact, it’s one of my favorite ways to keep simple syrups on hand!
-How you store it is important though, so check out this post for all the tips and tricks you need to experience the most success when freezing your precious homemade syrups.
+In fact, it’s one of my favorite ways to keep homemade simple syrups on hand!
+However, when it comes to storing and freezing syrups successfully, there are a few key tips to success to keep in mind.
+This post is one of my many helpful guides for how to make and use simple syrups at home.
+Check out the other guides here, or keep reading for all the tips and tricks you need to experience the most success when freezing your precious homemade syrups!

 💕 why you'll love freezing homemade simple syrups

-🙌 convenient - storing your homemade simple syrups in the freezer is a great way to keep seasonal flavors at arm’s length.
-It’s the perfect liquid sweetener for all of your beverages, from cocktails to coffee.
+👋🏻 keep flavors on hand - storing your homemade simple syrups in the freezer is a great way to keep seasonal flavors at arm’s length, no matter the time of year!

 💅🏻 fancy - Imagine the luxury of having homemade specialty beverages whenever the mood strikes.
 I’m talking about drinks like iced strawberry lattes and homemade limonata all year long!